capi-workgroup/problems/capi_problems.rst

 **Introspection**

-There aren't currently reliable introspection capabilities for objects defined in C in the same way as there are for python objects.
+There aren't currently reliable introspection capabilities for objects defined in C in the same way as there are for Python objects.
 [`Issue 32 <https://github.com/capi-workgroup/problems/issues/32>`__].

 Efficient type checking for heap types, similar to what ``Py*_Check``